souravr09071/interior-estimate-bot-showcase/README.md

 # interior-estimate-bot-showcase
 AI-powered Telegram prototype for floor-plan analysis and preliminary interior cost estimation using Python, Gemini, and the Telegram Bot API.
+This repository provides a technical overview of the project.
+The source code is maintained privately.
 # Interior Estimate Bot (Telegram POC)

 A proof-of-concept Telegram bot that walks a user through: